tboccuto/aws-infra/compute/ec2/README.md

-# Modular EC2 Terraform Configuration
+# EC2, VPC Terraform Configuration

 This repository contains a Terraform configuration for provisioning AWS EC2 instances with all necessary supporting infrastructure.